 - Create and Reuse Screen Blocks

-- Display the same content on several screens by developing reusable Blocks (if on a mobile app) or Web Blocks (if on a web app).
+- Display the same content on several screens by developing reusable Blocks.

-- Propagate Changes From a Block to the Parent
+- Use Events to Propagate Changes From a Block to the Parent

 - Pass Data Between Blocks